Coming Soon: your Rails app performance trends & outliers, via email

 If not, it shouldn't be an alert.

 Few performance-related alerts meet this criteria.
 For example, if our app is running 25% slower, it's not worth a hasty 3am fix, but it is worth a first-thing-in-the-morning effort.

 That's the drive behind a feature we'll make available soon: The Digest Email.
-Available in daily or weekly editions, the Digest Email summarizes your app performance and directs you to bottlenecks with ease:
+Available in daily or weekly editions, the Digest Email summarizes your Rails app performance and directs you to bottlenecks with ease:

 At a frequency of your choice (daily or weekly), we'll crunch the numbers on your app's performance (both web endpoints and background jobs).
 Performance is compared to the previous week, and highlights are mentioned in the email.

 To start, there's three specific areas we're focusing on.

 It's easy to just grab endpoints with large changes in their mean response time between today and last week.
 However, that adds significant noise: a rarely used endpoint, like

 UsersController#forgot_password, may vary widely in response time.
 Is it worth the development performance effort if response times are bouncing between 100 ms - 500 ms?
 Frequently, the answer is no.